eldang/osm_export_import/README.md

 [WeoGeo Market hosts a special OSM Planet mirror](http://market.weogeo.com/datasets/osm-openstreetmap-planet)

 * All OSM data is free to download
 * Not instant - puts jobs in a queue.
-Jamaica took about 1 minute; a combined area covering Kenya, Tanzania, Uganda, Rwanda and a little overlap into neighbouring countries is taking longer (30 mins so far, and not finished).
+Jamaica took about 1 minute; a combined area covering Kenya, Tanzania, Uganda, Rwanda and a little overlap into neighbouring countries took 50 minutes.
 * Can specify polygons by drawing on a map, uploading a KML file (via the UI), or supplying GeoJSON via the API
 * Claims to update monthly, but at the time of writing the latest update date is ~7 weeks ago
 * UI allows downloading as Shapefiles, GeoJSON, CSV, GBD or FFFS